Skip to main content

 Can I eat at the bar at Kang?

 Kang is set within Jing Jai Market, so the dining format is casual and open rather than counter-bar focused.
-Walk-ins are the standard approach here, and the relaxed layout suits groups sitting together over sharing dishes rather than solo counter dining.
+Walk-ins are the standard approach here, the relaxed layout suits groups sitting together over sharing dishes rather than solo counter dining.
 If solo bar-style seating is your preference, Kang is not the format for that.

 Is Kang worth the price?